 If you would like to sponsor a medical camp for £1000 or contribute towards one please donate now.

 Water related issues are a silent killer in refugee camps as disease and contamination become widespread.
 Over 10,000 children have been effected with acute diarrhoea with these numbers set to rise if preventative action is not taken.
-Our aim is to raise enough donations to construct water wells and communal water pumps for each ‘Sector’ of the refugee camps.
+Alhamdulilah MiN have constructed over 15 communal wells and our aim is to keep on raising enough to continue to provide each ‘Sector’ of the refugee camps with safe clean drinking water.
 This project will not only save lives but will also act as Sadaqah Jariyah with on-going reward for you and/or a loved one.
-Each share in a communal water well costs £200 - £250.

 Amongst the Rohingya refugees, almost 50% are 16 or under.
 Thousands are orphans and unaccompanied children who became separated from their families on the journey to the camps.
 These minors are at serious risk of child trafficking, child labour, abuse and forced marriage to name but a few risks.